 Download the 2017 VACI Report for Germany here.

-Germany slaughters around 10.1 land-based animals per person / year, which is comparable to the global average of 9.7.
-The country’s dependency on farm animals is relatively low, with around 2.2 farm animals per person (compared with a global average of around 4).
-Germany is a major producer of pig meat in the EU, but produces a relatively small share of poultry products.
-While factory farming is widespread, non-enriched cages are unlawful and the use of sow stalls is restricted (in line with other EC countries).
+Germany slaughters around 9.5 land-based animals per person per year, compared to a global average of 10.1.
+The country’s dependence on farmed animals is relatively low, with around 2.6 farmed animals per person, versus a global average of 4.1.
+Germany is a major producer of pig-based meat products in the EU.
+Whilst factory farming is widespread, non-enriched cages are unlawful, the use of sow stalls is restricted and compliance with EU law is good.

-The German diet contains a high proportion of animal products, with around 58.8% of the average person’s diet being made up of land-based animal protein (compared with a global average of 35.2%).
-This equates to each person consuming around 57.2g of land-based animal protein per day (compared with a global average of 26.7g).
-This is higher than in Austria, Spain, the United Kingdom and Italy.
-As at 2011, it was estimated that 8-9% of Germans identified as vegetarian, the highest in Europe.
+The German diet contains a high proportion of animal products, with around 59% of the average person’s diet being made up of land-based animal protein, compared to a global average of 35.2%.
+This equates to each person consuming around 58.8g of land-based animal protein per day, versus a global average of 27.2g.
+This is higher than in Spain, the United Kingdom and Italy.
+Over 10% of Germans are vegetarian.